(Redirected from Pedro Baez)

 - Height 6' 0", Weight 230 lb.

-Pedro Báez has twice been picked for the Futures Game as an infielder, but made the big leagues as a pitcher.
+Pedro Báez was twice picked for the Futures Game as an infielder, but he made the big leagues as a relief weapon.

-Baez is known to be an extremely slow worker on the mound, taking more time between pitches than any other major league pitcher.
+Báez is known to be an extremely slow worker on the mound, taking more time between pitches than any other major league pitcher.
+In 2017, he received several written warnings from commissioner Rob Manfred to pick up his pace.
+That year, Jeremy Jeffress became the slowest working reliever in the game.

 - Ted Berg: "Dodgers pitcher Pedro Baez is baseball's slowest worker and it's agonizing to watch", "For the Win!", USA Today Sports, October 21, 2016.